Signal generator: Arbitrary waveform generator

 An arbitrary waveform generator (AWG or ARB) is a sophisticated signal generator that generates arbitrary waveforms within published limits of frequency range, accuracy, and output level.
 Unlike a function generator that produces a small set of specific waveforms, an AWG allows the user to specify a source waveform in a variety of different ways.
 An AWG is generally more expensive than a function generator and often has less bandwidth.
 An AWG is used in higher-end design and test applications.

 RF and microwave signal generators

 RF (radio frequency) and microwave signal generators are used for testing components, receivers and test systems in a wide variety of applications including cellular communications, WiFi, WiMAX, GPS, audio and video broadcasting, satellite communications, radar and electronic warfare.
 RF and microwave signal generators normally have similar features and capabilities, but are differentiated by frequency range.
 RF signal generators typically range from a few kHz to 6 GHz, while microwave signal generators cover a much wider frequency range, from less than 1 MHz to at least 20 GHz.
-Some models go as high as 70 GHz with a direct coaxial output, and up to hundreds of GHz when used with external waveguide source modules.
+Some models go as high as 70 GHz with a direct coaxial output, and up to hundreds of GHz when used with external waveguide multiplier modules.
 RF and microwave signal generators can be classified further as analog or vector signal generators.